The History of The Microscope

 In 1674, a Dutch scientist, Anton van Leeuwenhoek made further improvements and created ways to produce a curvature for lenses used in microscopes.
 This provided magnifications of up to 270 diameters, enabling biological discoveries such as descriptions of yeast plants, bacteria, the circulation of blood corpuscles in capillaries, and study protozoan found in pond water.

-The 18th century was filled with technical innovations which enabled the further production and improvements on microscopes.
+During the 18th century, the history of the microscope was filled with technical innovations which enabled the further production and improvements on microscopes.
 Microscopy became very popular among scientists.

 In 1830, the prototype for the Compound Microscope was created when Joseph Jackson Lister created a way to reduce spherical aberration, known as the chromatic effect, by combining multiple weak lenses without blurring the image, as opposed to lenses with higher magnifications.